fjiang/campsite-reservation/README.md

 3 endpoints are exposed for availability check, campsite reservation and reservation change.

+Restriction and rules:

+The campsite will be free for all.

+The campsite can be reserved for max 3 days.

+The campsite can be reserved minimum 1 day(s) ahead of arrival and up to 1 month in advance.
+Reservations can be cancelled anytime.

 ## REST API
 The REST API endpoints are described below.